Cosylab/autoparamDriver/docs/source/tutorial.rst

 * ``BYTES`` takes two argument, an address and a length.
 The value is a byte array, so this function should be bound to the ``asynInt8Array``, represented by the ``Autoparam::Array<epicsInt8>`` type.
-* ``INTR`` takes one argument, the interrupt line which identifies the source of interrupts.
-The API we are using can only notify us when an interrupt happens.
+* ``INTR``, in principle, takes one argument: the interrupt line which identifies the source of interrupts.
+The API we are using can only notify us when an interrupt happens and cannot pass a value.
+As we are working on a generic driver, we don't know what the interrupt means.
+We need to provide a way for the database designer to act meaningfully.
+To do this, let's bind this function to the ``epicsInt32`` type and have it take an additional parameter.
-  As we are working on a generic driver, we don't know what the interrupt means, so the best we can do is change some value that will cause a record to process.
-To do this, let's bind this function to the ``epicsInt32`` type to relay a counter to the EPICS layer.
+  This allows the database to specify both the interrupt line and some register address to read a value from.

 We will see how to implement these device functions in the next section.
 Before we can do that, we need some kind of handle that we can use to refer to data on